nathanmarz/storm/docs/documentation/distcache-blobstore.md

 To achieve fail over from primary to backup servers nimbus state/data needs to be replicated across all nimbus hosts or needs to be stored in a distributed storage.
 Replicating the data correctly involves state management, consistency checks and it is hard to test for correctness.
 However many storm users do not want to take extra dependency on another replicated storage system like HDFS and still need high availability.
-The blob store implementation along with the state storage helps to overcome the failover scenarios in case a leader nimbus goes down.
+The blobstore implementation along with the state storage helps to overcome the failover scenarios in case a leader nimbus goes down.

 To support replication we will allow the user to define a code replication factor which would reflect number of nimbus